 If you believe your study is exempt from review, ensure you consult the expanded discussion of exempt research and activities in Chapter 2 of the Tri Council Policy Statement before making a final assessment.
 Graduate students can also consult the human research ethics requirements checklist.

 If you are conducting a quality improvement/quality assessment or program evaluation study, a checklist is available to help you make a determination as to whether your project requires review.
 If you are in any doubt regarding whether your study requires review, you are encouraged to contact the BREB.

 The Office of Research Services is able to release limited amounts of grant funding to researchers for "initial" research work that does not involve human participants.
-Requests are reviewed individually by the Director, Research Ethics.
+Requests are reviewed individually on behalf of the Director, Research Ethics.
 To submit a request, follow the instructions provided in the form.
 Please be aware that you will need to submit an ethics application well in advance of beginning the component of the study that involves human participants.

 The Head of Department (HOD) must approve the application following its submission by the Principal Investigator.
 By approving the application the HOD confirms that "the Principal Investigator has the qualifications, experience, and facilities to carry out this research".
 Clicking the approval button is equivalent to providing a signature.

 Full Board studies → 2 primary reviewers → reviewed at board meeting